DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 To restore a displayed setting to its default value (factory, or by last saved program), hold **left Ctrl** key (**left Command** key on MacOS X platforms) then press the relevant L (left-side) momentary button!

-A program always embeds:
+A program always includes:
-- Name (up to 16 characters, see above for allowed characters).
+- Its name (default, or defined when saving.
+Limited to 16 characters, see above for allowed characters).
-- Position of the physical joystick.
+- X and Y coordinates of the physical joystick.
-- All MIX ENVelope settings (including loop).
+- All MIX ENVelope settings, including rates and loop.
 - All four oscillators (A, B, C, and D) settings.
 - FM depth & FM mode settings.
 - LFO 1 settings.